andry-andriamananjara/ePUGAN/README.md

 # ePUGAN based on MAMBA, P3DNet, and arbitrary-scale for point cloud upsampling
-The code in this repository focuses on the Enhanced Point Cloud Upsampling GAN (ePUGAN), a modified version of PU-GAN that incorporates recent advancements in deep learning, including MAMBA, P3DNet, and Arbitrary-Scale techniques.
+The code in this repository focuses on the Enhanced Point Cloud Upsampling GAN (ePUGAN) model, a modified version of PU-GAN that incorporates recent advancements in deep learning, including MAMBA, P3DNet, and Arbitrary-Scale techniques.
+Additionally, all C++ dependencies have been replaced with PyTorch3D code.
 This repository is updated progressively.

 <!-- Environment -->
 ## Environment